cbg-ethz/V-pipe/docs/tutorial.md

 ## Organizing Data

-V-Pipe takes as an input rawd data in FASTQ format and depending on the user-defined configuration will output consensus sequences, SNV calls and local/global haplotypes.
+V-Pipe takes as an input raw data in FASTQ format and depending on the user-defined configuration will output consensus sequences, SNV calls and local/global haplotypes.

 V-pipe expects the input samples to be organized in a two-level hierarchy: